 Roads like Lorong Pelita once ran through the area.
 This road has since been expunged but a street sign still remains.

-Since the residents of the Hainanese kampong moved out in the 80s, the forest has reclaimed the area.
+Since the residents of the Hainanese kampong moved out three decades ago, the forest has reclaimed the area.
 Shrubs, vines and trees cover the ruins of the former dwellings.

 Wells, an essential source of water in the village, have been covered up.

-What is most interesting about Thomson Nature Park is that NParks has used the ruins of the village to tell an interesting story which stretches back into Singapore’s past.
+What is most interesting about Thomson Nature Park is that NParks has used the ruins of the village to convey an interesting narrative which stretches back into Singapore’s past.

 For example, an information panel tells of a famous rambutan plantation once found in the Thomson Nature Park area.